FAIR Decorative Arts Guide

 • For covered pieces, photograph lids, finials, handles, spouts, bases, and foot rims because replaced or married parts can change value.

-• For dinner services, count place settings, serving pieces, damaged pieces, replacements, pattern variations, and any missing key forms before asking for a quote.
+• For dinner services, count place settings, serving pieces, damaged pieces, replacements, pattern variations, and missing key forms before asking for a quote.

 Photo checklist before contacting a ceramics appraiser